mroughan/AlephZeroHeroesData/Batman/Data/README.md

 this is not clear it will usually be the cover artist of the first issue included in the volume.

-When multiple creators are listed, the ordering is arbitrary.
+When multiple creators are listed, the ordering is arbitrary, but usually ordered by time (in the case of serials).

-If multiple sources disagree, we include all listed creators.
+If multiple sources disagree, we include all listed creators, but the focus is on the creators of core content, not spin offs.

+In some cases the number of creators was very large, and instead of listing all we have just listed them as "various".

+In some cases a certain type of creator was not involved, and is then listed as "na".

 The list of "robins" is the least carefully compiled and checked data so far.
 Should be used with a pinch of salt.